In this week's episode of the Tes magazine debrief podcast, we discuss:

 - And our favourite childhood toys

 - How schools can work with other agencies to support all pupils

 - Why the state of your school loos matters

 - Can we ever solve the motivation conundrum?

 27 November issue

 - Is learning an innate skill inherited from prehistoric times?

-- How to spot if there are SLT groups or gangs at your school.
+- How to spot if there are SLT 'gangs' at your school

 How fancy – or not – should your classroom greetings be?